Solar powered generator upgrade can be unnecessarily expensive; do your planning properly and get it right the first time.

 Do you home work and only install a 48V system, otherwise your solar powered generator upgrade is going to be unnecessarily costly.

-Bernard Preston is a semi-retired DC with a background in physics; he did a BSc first, majoring in physics and chemistry, teaching high school science for seven years; hence he's able to write with some authority about the solar powered generator upgrade that he's made.
+Bernard Preston is a semi-retired DC with a background in physics; he did a BSc first, majoring in physics and chemistry, teaching high school science for seven years; hence he's able to write with some authority about the solar powered generator upgrade that he has made.

-They have decided to stay on the grid for the convenience, but they use only $4 of electricity per month; the rest comes from the sun.
+They have decided to stay on the grid for the convenience but they use only 43kWh of electricity in the last three years; the rest comes from the sun.

 Dr Preston suffered seriously from attention deficit as a child; fortunately in those days mind and behaviour altering drugs were not available.
-Having been told he would never pass high school mathematics he went on to complete two years of university mathematics, majoring in the tough sciences, physics and chemistry.
+Having been told he would never pass high school mathematics he went on to complete two years at university, majoring in the tough sciences, physics and chemistry.

-Attention deficit Bernie describes some of this struggle, declaring his deep concern that today we turn so easily, particularly for our children, to the cheap and nasty alternative of mind altering Ritalin.
+Attention deficit Bernie describes some of this struggle, declaring his deep concern that today we turn so easily, particularly for our children, to the cheap and nasty alternative of mind-altering Ritalin; it's a dangerous drug.

 Here are the back issues.